LogicalGuy77/memory-api-faff/README.md

 # Technical Overview: Memory Extraction and Management System

 This system is designed to extract, store, and manage meaningful "memories" from chat conversations.
 It employs a hybrid approach, combining rule-based methods with advanced Large Language Model (LLM) capabilities for nuanced understanding and intelligent memory handling.
-The system is built using Python, FastAPI, and Google's Gemini LLM, with a PostgreSQL database backend (as suggested by `database.py` and psycopg2 usage, though not explicitly detailed in `main.py`).
+The system is built using Python, FastAPI, and Google's Gemini LLM, with a PostgreSQL database backend.

 ## Core Functionality